quieoo/lmpthash/README.md

 ```
 Among those the parameters, `trace_type` and `trace_path` describe the trace file used to create index and run the queries.
 Trace files can be downloaded from [here](http://iotta.snia.org/traces/block-io/388).

+Currently, we support the following trace types:
+- `msr`: MSR trace
+- `random`: randomly generated trace
+- `femu`: the trace captured by running FEMU and recording the LPNs accessed by the guest OS.
+Each line in the femu trace looks like this: ```"data time lpn"```

 Meaning of other parameters can be found in [here](include/clmpthash.h).